ibm-wsc/WCA4Z-Wildfire-Workshop/docs/labs/overview.md

 # Lab Overview

-In this lab you will explore four of the phases in the *IBM watsonx Code Assistant for Z* workflow, and you will explore *Code Explanation* which is a feature used in more than one phase.
+In this lab you will explore four of the phases in the *IBM watsonx Code Assistant for Z* workflow.
 The lab is performed on instructor-provided instances that you access through your web browser.
-You do not need any additional software on your personal laptop or workstation other than a modern browser.
-You will need an IBM ID to do the *Code Explanation* section of the lab, but you don't need one for the rest of the lab.
+You do not need any additional software on your personal laptop or workstation other than a modern web browser.

 The phases you will explore are: